MileHacker Logo

 Summer/Winter Highlights

-Cumaná operates under a tropical climate.
+Cumaná operates underneath a tropical climate.
 Seasonal distinctions are mainly between the dry (December-May) and rainy (June-November) seasons.
 The dry season is typically preferred for beach activities and outdoor exploration due to more consistent sunshine and less rainfall.

 Seasonal Experiences